What is Business Process Testing?

-If you want use the output parameters of the previous Components you need to click on the output check box under parameter column name.
+If you want to use the output parameters of the previous Components you need to click on the output check box under parameter column name.

-Output parameter list window is displayed with list of all output parameters of the previous Components.
+Output parameter list window is displayed with a list of all output parameters of the previous Components.
 You can select the desired output parameter from that and click on ok button.

 Sometimes if you want to group the Components in BPT to run them together multiple times you need to group them together.
-First select the Components which you want to group them and click on the Group Components image or select the Components Right-click, and select Grouping > Group Components.
+First, select the Components which you want to group them and click on the Group Components image or select the Components Right-click, and select Grouping > Group Components.

-After grouping Components it will look like as below.
+After grouping Components, it will look like as below.
 If you want to ungroup the Components, select the group and click ungroup Components icon.

 Adding Parameters/Iterations to Grouped components

-It is similar to how you enter the data for parameter for single Component, but only difference is that when you click on any input parameter link of grouped Component it will displays the input parameter of all the Components together.
+It is similar to how you enter the data for a parameter for single Component, but the only difference is that when you click on any input parameter link of grouped Component it will displays the input parameter of all the Components together.

-Like Component have different status, BPTs also will have the different status based on the BPT creation and its progress.
+Like Component have a different status, BPTs also will have the different status based on the BPT creation and its progress.
 A BPT can be any one of the following status at any given point of time.